contactandyc/another-c-library/7_allocator.md

 #endif
 ```

-The above code has two basic cases.
-One where _STLA_DEBUG_MEMORY_ is defined and the other where it is not (#else).
+The above code has two basic cases: one where _STLA_DEBUG_MEMORY_ is defined, and one where it is not (#else).
 It may be easier to break this into a couple of steps.

 1.  convert the init function to be prefixed with an underscore